 To roast the squash:

-- Place the squash halves skin-side down on your baking sheet.
+- Place the squash halves cut-side up on your baking sheet.
 Rub some olive oil on the flesh.

-- Roast the squash, flesh-side-up, for 20 minutes at 425°F. Turn the squash flesh-side-down and roast it for 20 minutes more.
+- Roast the squash, flesh-side-up, for 20 minutes in the oven.
+Turn the squash flesh-side-down and roast it for 20 minutes more.

 - Once you can easily insert a fork into the flesh without much resistance, it’s ready.

 Once it’s roasted, allow it to cool until you can handle it with your hands.
-I like to slice piece in half and then remove the peel.
+I like to slice the pieces in half and then remove the peel.
 Roasting softens the skin and makes it very easy to pull it off.

 How to Make the Soup

-- Cook the onion and garlic with olive oil over medium heat until they start to soften.
+- Saute the onion and garlic with olive oil in a large pot or Dutch oven over medium heat until they start to soften.

 - Add the roasted squash – I cut it into chunks before adding it to the pot.
 Give it all a good stir.